 Compare real-world fit, not spreadsheet noise.

-Pick two products and tune the verdict around travel, hybrid work, wildlife, resale safety or pure value.
+Pick up to four products and tune the verdict around travel, hybrid work, wildlife, resale safety or pure value.
 GearAtlas weighs carry size, ecosystem cost, market timing and ownership risk in one calm decision surface.

 Visual